diskoverdata/diskover-community/INSTALL.md

 ## Community Support

-If you have any questions feel free to reach out on our Community Slack Organization - [Diskover Slack Workspace](https://join.slack.com/t/diskoverworkspace/shared_invite/zt-2up4tjux2-eZYt1OFgCeA3kSFQfsU93A)!
+If you have any questions feel free to reach out on our Community Slack Organization - [Diskover Slack Workspace](https://join.slack.com/t/diskoverworkspace/shared_invite/zt-2up4tjux2-eZYt1OFgCeA3kSFQfsU93A).

+Please note that Diskover doesn't offer dedicated support for the free Community Edition.

 ## Feature Upgrade Information